OpenESignForms/ckeditor-for-vaadin7/CKEditorForVaadin7/README.txt

 This has everything you need to use it, including a version of CKEditor.
 Because it's a pure JavaScriptComponent, it doesn't need a widgetset compilation.

+Unlike its predecessor, this cannot be used as a Field (FieldGroup or legacy Form).

 NOTE: This component is compiled using JDK 1.6 / Java 6.

-The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the src/org/yozons/vaadin/ckeditor/ckeditor folder.
+The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the WebContent/VAADIN/addon-js/CKEditorForVaadin7/ckeditor folder.
 No changes to CKEditor were made.
 However, we remove the following files from the standard CKEditor distribution as they are not needed: ckeditor/samples
 If you are compiling yourself, you will need to install CKEditor code into your project as we do not check in the CKEditor code in our source code system.
 1) Download the latest ZIP file from ckeditor.com.
 We include the Full Editor version.
 2) Unzip/extract the contents -- you should have a 'ckeditor' folder.
-3) Copy the 'ckeditor' folder to src/org/yozons/vaadin/ckeditor/ckeditor.
+3) Copy the 'ckeditor' folder to WebContent/VAADIN/addon-js/CKEditorForVaadin7/.
-4) If you want to use the Vaadin Save button plugin, copy ckeditor/plugins/vaadinsave to src/org/yozons/vaadin/ckeditor/ckeditor/plugins.
+4) If you want to use the Vaadin Save button plugin, copy ckeditor/plugins/vaadinsave to WebContent/VAADIN/addon-js/CKEditorForVaadin7/ckeditor/plugins.
    This is already done in the released CKEditor for Vaadin 7 code.

   LICENSE